stillingdesign/mikestilling.com/src/case-studies/abstract.md

     </figcaption>
 </figure>

+#### Marketing Ops

+While at Abstract, Mike wore a few different hats – also lending <span class="space:nowrap">a helping</span> hand in analytic implementation/analysis, email automation, and collecting/sending data all over the place.
+Since the site was built in Webflow, most of this was done through <span class="space:nowrap">no-code automations.</span>

 #### Acknowledgement

 Abstract's homepage and use cases along with In the Margin that Mike designed/built were featured in Webflow marketing assets a few <span class="space:nowrap">different times.</span>